awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

 1. For **Target bucket**, enter the name of the bucket that you want to receive the log record objects\.

-   The target bucket must be in the same Region as the source bucket and must not have a default retention period configuration\.
+   The target bucket must be in the same Region as the source bucket, must be owned by the same AWS account as the source bucket, and must not have Object Lock enabled or a default retention period configuration\.
+The target bucket must also not have Requester Pays enabled\.

 1. Choose **Save changes**\.

    When you enable server access logging on a bucket, the console both enables logging on the source bucket and updates the bucket policy for the target bucket to grant `s3:PutObject` permissions to the logging service principal \(`logging.s3.amazonaws.com`\)\.
-For more information about this bucket policy, see [Grant permissions to the logging service principal using a bucket policy](#grant-log-delivery-permissions-bucket-policy)\.
+For more information about this bucket policy, see [Grant permissions to the logging service principal by using a bucket policy](#grant-log-delivery-permissions-bucket-policy)\.

    You can view the logs in the target bucket\.
 After you enable server access logging, it might take a few hours before the logs are delivered to the target bucket\.
-For more information about how and when logs are delivered, see [How are logs delivered?](ServerLogs.md#how-logs-delivered)\.
+For more information about how and when logs are delivered, see [How are logs delivered?](ServerLogs.md#how-logs-delivered)

 For more information, see [Viewing the properties for an S3 bucket](view-bucket-properties.md)\.